old-malloc/libbme280/README.md

 <p style="margin-bottom: 0cm; line-height: 100%">This will be done
-with the goal of creating a simple prototype for measuring environmental parameters (temperature, humidity and pressure) by identifying the hardware and software components necessary to meet the different possible needs.</p>
+with the goal of creating a simple prototype for measuring environmental parameters (temperature, humidity and pressure) by identifying the hardware and software components required to meet the different possible needs.</p>
 <p style="margin-bottom: 0cm; line-height: 100%"><br/>